-Recommended level of study MSc
+Recommended study level

+MSc

-Semester Autumn
+Semester

 Number of classes (lecture/practice/lab) 2/1/1 hours/week

-Course credit 5 credits
+ECTS credit value 5 credits

 Final evaluation Exam

 Responsible lecturer Dr. Kovács Mihály

-The purpose of the course is to give an introduction to selected modern topics in numerical analysis.
-Upon completion of the course, the students will have a basic understanding of various numerical methods; both theory and practice.
-The students will be able to write computer code for the algorithms they study and solve practical problems with them.
+The purpose of the course is to introduce selected modern topics in numerical analysis.
+Upon completion of the course, the students will have a basic understanding of various numerical methods, both theory and practice.
+They will be able to write computer code for the algorithms they study and solve practical problems with them.